Abu-Siam/ATS-Templates/README.md

 # Shrimp-Templates
-HTML Templates with the help of Tainwind CSS for shrimp
+HTML Templates with the help of Tailwind CSS for shrimp